 Project Plans and Schedule

-The Arcade-Cripple Creek Trail Project is nearing the end of the design phase and gearing up for construction!
+The design of the Arcade-Cripple Creek Trail Project is complete and the project is gearing up for construction!

 The draft plans were available for download and viewing between December 6, 2021 through January 4, 2022.
-The City is currently working to summarize all comments and questions received.
-We will post the comments and questions along with responses to this same website near the end of January 2022.
+The City compiled all comments and questions received.
+The City's responses to those comments can be viewed here.

-All comments will be published anonymously, with no names or contact information.
+All comments are published anonymously, with no names or contact information.

 Hard copies of the plans available for viewing at Citrus Heights City Hall, or at Orangevale Park District offices.